 Recent research indicates that individuals with a college degree earn more over their lifetime and have lower unemployment than those without (The College Payoff by Georgetown University Center for Education and the Workforce).
 Factors such as industry and major play a significant role in how much more, as do gender and race.
 Over their lifetime, men holding a bachelor’s degree earn approximately $2.27 million and for those with masters, doctoral and professional degrees, they earn $2.67 million, $3.25 million and $3.65 million respectively.
 Women and minorities also earn more with a degree than without but must still attain a much higher level to compete with men in the workplace.

 Industries found to value bachelor’s degrees the most are science, technology, engineering and mathematics (STEM).
 In today’s competitive work environment, employers receive many applications for a single opening.
 With so many to choose from, applicants must possess the proper skills from the best institutions.
 Regardless of what type of degree an individual holds, experience in the field is always desired.
 For those just entering the career, a relevant degree from an accredited college or university is critical.
-Employment opportunities are projected to increase in some of the following fields:
+According to the BLS, employment opportunities are projected to increase in some of the following fields:

 Medical Records and Health Information Technician (Associate of Science in Health Information Technology) – health record management.
 Skills include data coding and analysis, computer applications, database systems and insurance reimbursement methods.
 Median annual salary: $32,350.
 New opportunities are expected due to an increase in insured patients, an aging population and increased medical testing.